haiku/haiku/docs/develop/midi/oldprotocol.rst

 drops you into the debugger.
 (I think it should return an error code instead, it already has a status_t.)
 However, if you Release() proxies a few times too many, your app does not jump into the debugger.
-(Again, I think the return result should be an error code here -- for OpenBeOS R1 I think we should jump into the debugger just like with local objects).
+(Again, I think the return result should be an error code here -- for Haiku R1 I think we should jump into the debugger just like with local objects).
 Hmm, actually, whether you end up in the debugger depends on the contents of memory after the object is deleted, because you perform the